PascalBod/RTOS-presentation/README.md

 > A few notes about using this VM:
 > * The memory assigned to the VM is 4 GB.
 If your PC has enough RAM, don't hesitate to increase the VM memory to 6 or 8 GB.
 > * You still need to create a personal account on the Silicon Labs website, as described [here](https://github.com/PascalBod/lm-efr32-simplicityStudio?tab=readme-ov-file#prerequisites-1).
 > * A VM shared directory is predefined.
 As the host directory does not exist when you start the VM, you will get an error message.
 Ignore it.
-Then, you can configure the share directory, as explained [here](https://github.com/PascalBod/lm-vm) (look for the *To share files between the VM and the host computer* phrase).
+Then, you can configure the share directory, as explained [here](https://github.com/PascalBod/lm-vm) (look for the *share files* phrases.
+There are two of them).
 > * The only declared user is `developer`.
 The associated password is `developer`.
 > * From time to time, a window may ask you to choose a password for a new keyring.
 Click the **Cancel** button.